-One of the best things Craig and I choose to do in our marriage is to live generously.
+One of the best things Craig and I choose to do to make our marriage a strong marriage is to live generously.
 We haven’t always gotten it right—especially in the beginning.
 But our choice to live generously has had more of an effect on our hearts than our wallets.

 I suppose I’ve always leaned toward the naturally generous side, while Craig has been known to fall more naturally into the … I’ll just say frugal side.
 Like many couples, we’re quite the opposite in personality, but it was our unity of values and vision that were the essential ingredients needed for our choice to succeed in generosity.

 As devoted Christians, Craig and I know that true success is to know and become more and more like our Savior, Jesus Christ.
 We know that Christ embodies love and teaches us that it is more blessed to give than to receive.
 This is why, to us, generosity is the most outstanding trait of love.
 Love gives.

 Here are three decisions for generosity we’ve made together:

 We’ve always discussed how to direct our finances and possessions.
 We just have.
 It might not seem fun, but when you’re looking at your finances as opportunities to bless and help others, it can become an exhilarating process!
 A significant part of our financial vision is to strive to live off less and less of our income in order to grow in our generosity.